Rosi Mittermaier: Racing career

 Mittermaier made her World Cup debut in the inaugural season of 1967, and won her first World Cup race two seasons later.

 She won two gold medals (downhill and slalom) and one silver (giant slalom) at the 1976 Winter Olympics in Innsbruck.
 Her victory in the Olympic downhill was the only downhill win in her international career.
 Mittermaier was the most successful athlete at those games, along with cross-country skier Raisa Smetanina of the Soviet Union, earning her the nickname of Gold-Rosi within Germany (then West Germany).

 In addition to the overall World Cup title, she also won the season title in slalom and combined in 1976.
 After winning both races at Copper Mountain in Colorado to wrap up the overall and slalom titles, the four-year-old resort immediately named the race course run after her.
 In addition to her success in international competition, she also won 16 German national titles during her career.

 On 31 May 1976, she retired from international competition at age 25, following the very successful 1976 season.

 After racing

 After her career in sports, Mittermaier joined Mark McCormack's International Management Group as the only German alongside Jean-Claude Killy, Jackie Stewart, and Björn Borg.
 During her three-year contract, she designed a collection of winter sports clothing and made international appearances for various skiing products.
 She wrote non-fiction books, often together with her husband.
 She worked for several charities and occasionally as a commentator for German television for major sporting events.
 She established a charitable foundation to aid children with rheumatism in 2000.

-Personal life and death
+Personal life

 Mittermaier was born with a twin sister who died at birth.
 Her younger sister Evi Mittermaier also competed as an alpine skier and previously lived in a hotel.
 Rosi and Evi also recorded two albums of Bavarian folk songs together.